This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch vegetable soup recipe, check out our Leftover Ingredients Recipe Finder.

-- Carrots: One medium carrot, peeled and sliced, adds a touch of sweetness and color.
-Baby carrots are an easy, no-prep alternative.
-Use extra carrots in dishes like small shrimp fried rice, single serving coq au vin, or my mini carrot cake recipe.
+- Carrots: Use 1 medium carrot, peeled and sliced.
+Baby carrots are a convenient option.
+Leftovers?
+Add them to small shrimp fried rice, single serving coq au vin, or my mini carrot cake recipe.

-- Tomato: A small Roma tomato works perfectly.
-Alternatively, use 1/2 to 3/4 cup of canned diced tomatoes, drained.
-Extra diced tomatoes are great in a small batch of Spanish rice or in our single serving chili recipe.
+- Tomato: 1 small Roma tomato or 1/2 to 3/4 cup drained canned diced tomatoes.
+Leftovers can be used in a small batch of Spanish rice or in our single serving chili recipe.

-- Potatoes: Two small baby red potatoes, diced, add heartiness.
-Yukon Gold or russet potatoes can also be used.
-Use extras in our small German potato salad or in our slow cooker pot roast recipe.
+- Potatoes: 2 baby red potatoes, diced.
+Yukon Gold or russet work too.
+Try extras in our small German potato salad or in our slow cooker pot roast recipe.

-- Green Beans and Corn: Both frozen and canned options work; just drain canned veggies well.
-Leftover corn can go into small batch corn muffins or single serving Mexican corn dip, and extra green beans can be used for a small green bean casserole recipe.
+- Green Beans and Corn: Frozen or canned both work, just drain canned well.
+Leftover corn can be used in small batch corn muffins or single serving Mexican corn dip, and green beans in a small green bean casserole recipe.

 Optional Add-Ins

-- Crème Fraîche: Add a creamy, tangy swirl for a velvety texture.
+- Crème Fraîche: Swirl in for a creamy, tangy finish.

-- Fresh Herbs: Garnish with basil, parsley, or chives for a vibrant, fresh finish.
+- Fresh Herbs: Add basil, parsley, or chives for a fresh, colorful touch.

 Recipe Variations

-This simple vegetable soup is easy to customize to suit your tastes.
-Here are a few ideas to switch things up:
+This vegetable soup is easy to adjust based on what you have or what you’re craving.
+Here are a few ways to change it up:

-- Add Protein: Stir in 1/2 cup of cooked or canned beans like kidney beans, chickpeas, or black beans for a protein-packed boost.
+- Add Protein: Stir in 1/2 cup of cooked or canned beans such as kidney beans, chickpeas, or black beans.

 - Add Meat or Seafood:

-- Make It Creamy: Stir in 2 tablespoons of heavy cream, milk, or a non-dairy alternative like coconut milk for a creamy vegetable soup.
+- Make It Creamy: Stir in 2 tablespoons of heavy cream, milk, or coconut milk.

-- Turn Up the Heat: Add a pinch of cayenne pepper, 1/2 teaspoon of diced jalapeños, or a sprinkle of red pepper flakes for a spicy kick.
+- Turn Up the Heat: Add cayenne pepper, 1/2 teaspoon chopped jalapeños, or red pepper flakes for spice.

 How To Make Vegetable Soup

-These step-by-step photos and instructions help you visualize how to make a single serving of vegetable soup.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make this single serving vegetable soup recipe.
+See the recipe card below for ingredient amounts and full recipe instructions.

-- Heat the olive oil in a 1-quart saucepan over medium heat for about 30 seconds.
+- Heat olive oil in a 1-quart saucepan over medium heat for 30 seconds.

-- Add the chopped onions, carrots, and celery.
-Cook, stirring occasionally, for 3 minutes until the vegetables begin to soften.
+- Add onions, carrots, and celery.
+Cook, stirring occasionally, for 3 minutes until softened.
+Stir in garlic and salt, and cook for 1 minute, stirring often.

-- Add the chopped tomatoes, potatoes, green beans, corn, broth, dried thyme, and black pepper.
-Increase the heat to high and bring the mixture to a boil.
-Once boiling, reduce the heat to low, cover, and let the soup simmer for 20 minutes.
+- Add tomatoes, potatoes, green beans, corn, broth, thyme, and black pepper.
+Bring to a boil over high heat, then reduce to low.
+Cover and simmer for 20 minutes.

-- Ladle the soup into a medium-sized bowl and enjoy it hot!
+- Ladle into a bowl and serve hot.

 Expert Tips

-- Read First: Read through the entire recipe and Ingredient Notes before you begin.
-This will help you prepare and avoid surprises along the way.
+- Read First: Go through the recipe and Ingredient Notes before starting.

-- Prep Canned Vegetables: If you’re using canned green beans or corn, rinse them well under cool running water in a colander.
-This removes excess salt and enhances the soup’s overall flavor.
+- Prep Canned Vegetables: Rinse canned green beans or corn under cool water to reduce salt and improve flavor.

 Frequently Asked Questions

-Absolutely!
-Frozen vegetables work well.
-Add them directly to the pot without thawing and adjust the cook time as needed.
+Yes, frozen vegetables work well.
+Add them directly to the pot without thawing.

-To make this soup in a 1.5-quart slow cooker, start by sautéing the onions, carrots, celery, and garlic in a small pan until softened.
-Transfer the sautéed vegetables to the slow cooker, then add the potatoes, tomato, green beans, corn, broth, and seasonings.
-Cook on high for about 3 hours, or on low for 6-7 hours, until the vegetables are tender and the flavors are well combined.
+Sauté the onions, carrots, celery, and garlic in a small pan until softened.
+Transfer to a 1.5-quart slow cooker with the potatoes, tomato, green beans, corn, broth, and seasonings.
+Cook on high for 3 hours or low for 6–7 hours, until the vegetables are tender.

 Ways To Use Leftover Ingredients